JesseKuntz/ocean-code/README.md

 ## Preview 🐳
 ![](preview.png)

+## Troubleshooting 🏝
+If your bracket colors don't look the same as the preview, it's likely that you have bracket pair colorization enabled (a previous VS Code update enabled this by default).
+You can turn it off by going to `Settings › Editor › Bracket Pair Colorization` and unchecking the box.

 ## Background 🐡
 The water background isn't part of the theme that you can get on the marketplace - but if you want it, follow these steps:
 * Install the [`background`](https://marketplace.visualstudio.com/items?itemName=shalldie.background) extension.